SunainaYadav1290/Business-Analysis-In-SQL/README.md

-# Business Analysis In SQL : Varun's BrickHouse Restaurant Case Study by Sunaina Yadav
+# Business Analysis In SQL :
+BrickHouse Restaurant Case Study by Sunaina Yadav
 ## Introduction
 This is an SQL project.
 BrickHouse is a restaurant business that sell continental food and who want to use his business data to help make data-driven decisions for the business.